Kotlin/KEEP/proposals/stdlib/result.md

 All in all, it does not seem that the costs outweigh whatever benefits it might bring.

-> Defining an even more general `Either<L, R>` type as a discriminated union between between two arbitrary types `L` and `R` and then using `typealias Result<T> = Either<Throwable, T>` raises similar problems with an additional burden of designing functions for `Either` that would not needlessly pollute the namespace of functions applicable to `Result`.
+> Defining an even more general `Either<L, R>` type as a discriminated union between two arbitrary types `L` and `R` and then using `typealias Result<T> = Either<Throwable, T>` raises similar problems with an additional burden of designing functions for `Either` that would not needlessly pollute the namespace of functions applicable to `Result`.
 We don't have sufficient motivating use-cases for having